How to Watch HGTV Without Cable

 - National Geographic

-Still, one important thing not to overlook with FuboTV (especially if you are considering this for a sports fan in your household) is that it does not offer ESPN.
+One important thing not to overlook with FuboTV is that it does not offer ESPN.
 Check out our FuboTV review to get the full channel lineup and insight on the service.

-Platform support and streaming quality are decent, however its price puts it in line with other more popular options, like DirecTV Now, which DOES offer ESPN, making this a less attractive choice, unless of course, you or someone you love is a huge soccer fan.
+Platform support and streaming quality are decent, however its price puts it in line with other more expensive options, that do offer ESPN.
+This makes FuboTV a less attractive choice, unless of course, you or someone you love is a huge soccer fan.

 FuboTV does offer a 7-day free trial, which is a decent way to answer the question of ‘can I stream HGTV?’ without any risk.

 DirecTV launched its contract-free streaming service, AT&T TV Now (formerly DirecTV Now), in February 2017.
 Now a mature platform, this is great way to slash your cable bill and still watch your favorite HGTV shows.

 We’ve tested the AT&T TV Now platform multiple times and find it an easy and enjoyable way to watch our favorite TV shows.

 We used to be DirecTV customers but since we cancelled our contract with them three years ago we’ve saved $90 per month.
 By trying AT&T TV Now we haven’t had to go without Flip or Flop, Caribbean Life or Beachfront Bargain Hunt.
 With plans that start at $50 per month, DirecTV Now is one of the best ways to stream HGTV.

-With DirecTV Now, you don’t need a satellite dish, cable box or any equipment at all other than an Internet connection and a device, which could be a tablet, smart phone, laptop computer or smart TV to access the platform.
+With DirecTV Now, you don’t need any equipment other than an internet connection and a device.
+This could be a tablet, smart phone, laptop, or smart TV to access the platform.

-You can even stream on two devices at the same time, which is ideal for those times that I want to watch HGTV shows and my husband wants to watch ESPN or my kids want to watch Disney Junior.
+You can stream on two devices at the same time, which is ideal for when I want to watch HGTV and my husband wants to watch ESPN or my kids want to watch Disney Junior.